swilbur/board-gamer-2d/README.md

 Tabletop Simulator's system for creating a deck of cards has numerous problems.
 The Board Gamer 2d engine allows arbitrary images or spritesheets with arbitrary coordinates and dimensions for all objects.

+## Copyrighted Game Assets

+Some of the game files (e.g. twilight_struggle.js) use copyrighted assets.
+These are not redistributed here, but most can be found online (e.g. at the publisher's website, boardgamegeek.com, twilightstrategy.com, etc.)